Who got the most nods? The complete list of 2026 Oscar nominations

 - Frankenstein

-- Producers: Guillermo del Toro, J. Miles Dale and Scott Stuber
+- Producers: Guillermo del Toro, J Miles Dale and Scott Stuber

 - Hamnet